solarwinds/uamsclient-ansible/README.md

 ### Locally managed Agents
-Optional environment variable `UAMS_MANAGED_LOCALLY` is used to set Agent as managed locally by configuration file.
+An optional environment variable `UAMS_MANAGED_LOCALLY` is used to set the UAMS Agent as a locally managed by a configuration file.
 Is designed to allow configuration of the UAMS Agent locally, without necessity of adding integrations manually from SWO page.

 If the UAMS Agent gets installed as a **locally managed** agent then it will wait for the local configuration file to be accessible.
 The default local configuration locations are: